SpaceFactory/IAP/README.md

-# IAP
+# IAP 2018
+## The SpaceFactory

 A place to store IAP course materials

-In it you'll find:
+In it you'll find code for a:
-- A motion detector file
+- passive infrared (PIR) motion detector
-- A lux sensor file
+- lux sensor
+- microphone
+- ultrasonic rangefinder
+- temp & humidity sensor

+Best of luck!
+The Spacefactory Team